mdgriffith/elm-style-animation/README.md

 Now that we have this animation, it has a few properties that may not be immediately apparent.
 If a `Hide` action is called halfway through execution of the `Show` animation, the animation will be smoothly interrupted.

 However, there may be a situation where we don't want our animation to be interrupted.
 Instead we might want the current animation to play out completely and for our new animation to play directly afterwards.
-To do this, we would use `UI.queueOn` instead of `UI.animateOn`
+To do this, we would use `UI.queue` instead of `UI.animate`

 # Example 2: Chaining Animations